 What is United Way of Central and Northeastern Connecticut (United Way)?

-Founded in 1924, United Way of Central and Northeastern Connecticut is a 501(c)(3) nonprofit organization working to improve lives for children and families in the 40 towns of central and northeastern Connecticut.
-We are the largest United Way in Connecticut and the second largest in New England.
-Since inception, more than $930 million has been raised by our United Way to help people in our community.
+Founded in 1924, United Way of Central and Northeastern Connecticut is a 501(c)(3) nonprofit organization working to improve lives for children and families throughout central and northeastern Connecticut, including the Greater Hartford, New Britain, Windham and Enfield regions.

 What is United Way’s mission and vision?